North Hollywood, Los Angeles: Transportation

 The Los Angeles County Transportation Commission approved the construction of the subway connecting North Hollywood to Hollywood, East Hollywood, Koreatown, Westlake and downtown Los Angeles along the Metro Rail Red Line in 1990.
 The decision followed the Los Angeles City Council unanimously endorsing North Hollywood as the northern terminal of the Red Line with the final route having termini at Union Station and North Hollywood.
 The North Hollywood Metro Subway station opened in June 2000.
 Close to half a million people took advantage of free rides on the 17.4 mi Red Line subway in its first weekend in operation.
 The station is the starting point for the B Line of the Metro subway, which cost $4.5 billion to build.

 Instead of a further B Line extension further into the Valley, Metro built the Metro G Line bus rapid transit.
 Its terminus is located across the street from the subway station.
 This expanded the station area into a transit hub, and many local and rapid buses now stop at the station.
 Proposals have been made to extend the B Line northeasterly to Bob Hope Airport in Burbank and the Downtown Burbank Metrolink station in downtown Burbank, or to extend it in a northwesterly direction along Lankershim Boulevard and eventually to Sylmar.
 Neither project is currently funded nor is included in Metro's Long Term Transportation Plan.
-The North Hollywood-Pasadena Transit Corridor was approved by the Metro board April 28, 2022, and is expected to be completed by 2024.
+The North Hollywood to Pasadena Bus Rapid Transit Project was approved by the Metro board April 28, 2022, and is expected to be completed by 2024.
 It has promised to provide faster bus service to Glendale and Pasadena.